library(HDSinRdata)

 Another useful function in this package is the ggcorr()

-function: this function takes in a data frame with only numeric columns and displays the correlation between all pairs of columns, where the color of each grid cell indicates the strength of the correlation.
+function.
+This function takes in a data frame with only numeric columns and displays the correlation between all pairs of columns, where the color of each grid cell indicates the strength of the correlation.
 The additional argument label=TRUE

 prints the actual correlation value on each grid cell.
 This is a useful way to identify pairs of strongly correlated columns.
 Note that we used the pipe operator again to find the correlation on the continuous columns without saving this subset of data.